-In terms of rewards, a poor regulatory and investment environment is counter-balanced by internationally significant hydrocarbons reserves and expanding domestic capacity.
+In terms of Rewards, a poor regulatory and investment environment is counter-balanced by internationally significant hydrocarbons reserves and expanding domestic capacity.
 Iran needs a more positive political risk outlook and a breakthrough in terms of the regulatory regime if it is to improve its score and ranking.
-This looks unlikely in the short-to-medium term.

 Iran remains the worst-performing country in the region in relation to factors such as financial infrastructure and trade bureaucracy, which weigh down its Rewards ranking.
-In terms of petrochemicals-related risk, Iran not only has a very poor business environment, but more generally displays a number of long-term financial, institutional and political risks - which make up its Country Structure score.
+In terms of petrochemicals-related risk, Iran not only has a poor business environment, but more generally displays a number of long-term financial, institutional and political risks - which make up its Country Rewards score.
 Iran's largest banks are subject to international sanctions, while the economy is heavily protected with high tariffs and price controls.